woocommerce/woocommerce/plugins/woocommerce-blocks/assets/js/blocks/classic-template/README.md

 ### PHP actions and filters

 > [!NOTE]
 > Using PHP actions and filters to customize the look-and-feel of a store with a block theme is discouraged.
-We recommend using blocks when possible.
-That includes [blocks](https://developer.wordpress.org/block-editor/), [global styles](https://developer.wordpress.org/themes/global-settings-and-styles/), [block hooks](https://make.wordpress.org/core/2023/10/15/introducing-block-hooks-for-dynamic-blocks/), etc. However, these filters can be useful to port some customizations from the blocks into the Classic Template block.
+We recommend using [blocks](https://developer.wordpress.org/block-editor/), [global styles](https://developer.wordpress.org/themes/global-settings-and-styles/), [block hooks](https://make.wordpress.org/core/2023/10/15/introducing-block-hooks-for-dynamic-blocks/), and other block-based APIs.
+However, these filters can be useful to port some customizations from the blocks into the Classic Template block.

 Internally, the `ClassicTemplate` class triggers several PHP hooks that are shared with classic themes.
 Those are: